Serialcomms/Excel-Automation-AddIn-with-Installer/README.md

 * All development in VB.Net, using Microsoft Visual Studio 2022
 * No third-party libraries or utilities required
 * Coding style to support infrequent developers
-* Configurable for 32-Bit or 64-Bit Office - see later for details
+* Installers for both 32-Bit and 64-Bit Office

 </p>
 </details>